At Bridgecrew, our goal is to give developers actionable cloud security feedback in the right place at the right time.

 Accessible and actionable security feedback

 With Bridgecrew’s Code Reviews, you’ll see errors relevant only to the changes being made on your current branch—before they’re merged.
-In your GitHub, following the linked Details in your pull request or commit status checks will direct you to an easy-to-follow checklist for reviewing identified infrastructure misconfigurations.
+In your GitHub pull request or CLI run, following the linked Details (shown below) will direct you to an easy-to-follow checklist for reviewing identified infrastructure misconfigurations.

 Code Reviews puts context switching at a minimum by making it easier and quicker to review and fix errors in a single view.